-How to install o Processing Python Mode
+How to install Processing Python Mode

 Processing is a Free and Open Source (FLOSS) programming platform started in 2001 by Casey Reas e Ben Fry, widely used by artists and to teach coding in a visual context.
 The Processing IDE is a text editor for code that can quickly execute your programs, called sketches.

-Both can be added to the traditional IDE.
+Both can be added to the traditional Processing IDE.
 So let’s see how to install Processing Python Mode (which hopefully is the reason you are reading this).

-Visit downloads at the Processing site (http://www.processing.org/download), and choose your OS.
+1. Visit downloads at the Processing site (http://www.processing.org/download), and choose your OS.

-There is no installer, you just unzip/extract a folder.
+2. There is no installer, you just unzip/extract a folder.
 This is how it looks on Windows:

 On macOS it’s almost the same, and on Linux, you can open a Terminal window, point it to the decompressed downloaded folder and type ./processing (you may also want to execute install.sh and that should create a nice desktop shortcut to Processing)

-Once the Processing IDE is launched, look for the modes menu on the top right corner and select Add mode…
+3. Once the Processing IDE is launched, look for the modes menu on the top right corner and select Add mode…

-Select the Python Mode on the list and click Install to get it.
+4. Select the Python Mode on the list and click Install to get it.

+You might need to close and open again the Processing IDE.
 A Processing folder will be created under the user’s Documents on Windows and macOS (On Linux the folder is called sketchbook), there you’ll find your sketches (programms), tools, modes and libraries.
 This is how it looks when you’ve finished:

-Note: If you are under some restrictive proxy our without Internet acess you can download PyhtonMode.zip and manualy copy it (on Windows & Mac OS) under Documentos > Processing > modes > PythonMode.
+- If you are under some restrictive proxy our without Internet acess you can download PyhtonMode.zip and manualy copy it (on Windows & Mac OS) under Documentos > Processing > modes > PythonMode.
 On Linux, under your sketchbook folder/material-aulas.

 How about a sketch to test it?